-The infusions were started after a 10-h fast, with a priming injection of 10% mannitol and 55Cr-EDTA (From the Radiochemical Centre, Amersham, England), 5.6 ml and 0.25 μ Ci/kg body wt, respectively.
+The infusions were started after a 10-h fast, with a priming injection of 10% mannitol and $^{61}$ Cr-EDTA (From the Radiochemical Centre, Amersham, England), 5.6 ml and 0.25 $\mu$ Ci/kg body wt, respectively.
 A constant infusion of an isotonic solution (12 ml/kg body wt per h) was then maintained throughout the test, only interrupted by further priming injections and blood sampling.
-The solution conwith LPI and of the Controls with LPI and of the Controls ------------------------------ ------ ----- ----- -------- ----------
+The solution con-